pascallaliberte/sharpen.page/_posts/2021-01-15-no-you-dont-need-social-proof.md

 image: /assets/images/posts/2021-01-15-no-you-dont-need-social-proof.jpg
 published: true
 related_posts:
+  - 2020-12-04-no-code-site-builders-for-struggle-first-landing-pages
+  - 2020-11-20-fail-predictions-sunshine-contacts
+  - 2020-10-23-make-a-worse-product-to-save-it
+  - 2020-07-24-landing-page-remove-friction-or-help-make-progress
+  - 2020-07-03-communicating-your-product-when-hard-to-explain
+  - 2020-04-17-best-order-of-elements-on-landing-page
+  - 2020-01-17-level-3-sharpening-so-you-can-rely-less-on-sales
+  - 2019-12-20-competing-against-nothing
+  - 2019-12-13-four-ways-to-say-theres-a-better-way
+  - 2019-11-29-product-yes-no-or-not-yet
+  - 2019-10-25-minimum-to-get-struggle-based-landing-page
 excerpt:
+  No, you don't need testimonials on your product page.
+No need for reviews or quotes.
+You can get by just fine with the good old Forces of Progress (an understanding of the buyer's mental back and forth).
 ---

 Lots of folks build a product like they're checking boxes.

 Product validation?
 Check.
 MVP?
 Check.
 Landing page?
 Check.
 Places to tell people about it?
 Check.

 Social proof on your landing page? **You don't _have_ to check that box.** It might help, yes.
-It might also be a smell.
+It might also be a _smell_.

 Instead, just pay attention to your visitor's mental back-and-forth.
 Then, you decide if getting social proof will be helpful.